kuzyn/write/0_random_notes.md

+the attempt at street cred of academics using variation "like x but on bad acid" makes me want to give up

+···

+"Mrs. Thatcher will now realise that Britain cannot occupy our country and torture our prisoners and shoot our people in their own streets and get away with it.
+Today we were unlucky, but remember we only have to be lucky once.
+You will have to be lucky always.
+Give Ireland peace and there will be no more war."
+(IRA claiming the Brighton Hotel bombing)

+···

+a man's work is on youtube forever, dead or not

+···

+projective data
+cinematically driven
+"paspresentfuture"
+economics as a design field

+···

+transvoid gendermorph

+···

+"it's a jumper's market... imagine what we can do (line from a script of the history of jackass filmed by david fincher)"

+···

 is the form even important in an experimental/drone piece? or is the point experimental, both from the maker's perspective and for the viewer/listener. it is experiential, as in, we read the signs, we try to interpret that language, but the meaning is different because we haven't agreed to this language. he says rabbit (i.e. show fur)